-Here are some of the best articles we found in the month of December:
+Here are some of the best articles we found for our link roundup this month:

 With the New Year right around the corner, many small-business owners are likely wondering what to expect in 2019.
 After all, spotting or failing to recognize an important trend can be the difference between a banner year and one we’d rather forget.